v1ld/cp2077-auto-unequip-weapon-mods-and-attachments/README.md

 Installation
 ============

+1. Make sure redscript is installed and working, along with its own dependencies (usually Red4Ext or cybercmd-standalone is required).
-Drag and drop the r6 folder into the root of your Cyberpunk 2077 installation.
+2. Drag and drop the r6 folder into the root of your Cyberpunk 2077 installation.